 See also Load/Save Style

-This enables you to set the audio interface (API) and specify the device to be used for audio playback: e.g. built-in speakers/headphones, USB headset, wireless, etc.
+This enables you to set the audio interface (API) and specify the device to be used for audio playback: e.g. built-in speakers/headphones, USB headset, wireless, etc. After changing this setting, press Restart Audio and MIDI Devices to apply the change now, using Apply or OKbutton will not apply the change.

 When an external MIDI input device is connected, its identifier appears in MIDI Input.
 When the device is connected for the first time, you also need to select the correct MIDI Output option in order to enable note input and correct audio playback (e.g. in Windows, this might be "MMS<device name>"): then close and reopen the program to confirm the changes.